Skip to main content

 Where do Seattle transplants typically land?

 Varies by lifestyle.
 Midtown and Buckhead for urban access and walkability.
 Decatur for progressive, community-oriented vibe.
 Sandy Springs and Dunwoody for suburban with urban access.
 Johns Creek and Alpharetta for tech-oriented families.
+A buyer's agent who specializes in relocation can tailor your home search to the areas that best fit your priorities.

 Currently serving these Georgia locations